dwyl/image-classifier/README.md

 We use [`flatten/1`](https://hexdocs.pm/vix/Vix.Vips.Operation.html#flatten/2)
 to flatten the alpha out of the image.

-The resulting image has its colourspaced changed by calling [`colourspace/3`](https://hexdocs.pm/vix/Vix.Vips.Operation.html#colourspace/3), where we change the to `sRGB`.
+The resulting image has its colourspace changed by calling [`colourspace/3`](https://hexdocs.pm/vix/Vix.Vips.Operation.html#colourspace/3), where we change the to `sRGB`.